open-telemetry/opentelemetry-demo/instana/deploy-build.md

 Deploy the demo using the published Helm chart:

+> **Note:**
-We use custom values file with additional settings for the Instana agent to act as the default OTel traces and metrics receiver, to suppress native Instana tracing so it doesn't clash with the OTel instrumentation, and to enable Instana infrastructure monitoring including the databases.
+> We use custom values file ([`values-instana-agent.yaml`](../instana/values-instana-agent.yaml)) with additional settings for the Instana agent to act as the default OTel traces and metrics receiver.
+There is no need to change the default values except when you want to use Instana website EUM; in this case edit the values file and fill-in the corresponding values for `INSTANA_EUM_URL` and `INSTANA_EUM_KEY` environment variables in the Frontend service component section (you could also add these variables later by editing the frontend service deployment)

 ```sh
 cd instana
 helm repo add open-telemetry https://open-telemetry.github.io/opentelemetry-helm-charts